 In India, we all love dry chili chicken and its bits of lively green chilies.
 The insanely fiery sauce of dry chili chicken makes this dish a perfect bar snack.
-But what I love most is Kolkata’s China town for the numerous happy hours I have spent with my friends there and the volumes of happy memories that I have come to associate that place with.
+But what I love most about chilli chicken is Kolkata’s China town…for the numerous happy hours I have spent with my friends there and the volumes of happy memories that I have come to associate with that place.
 The last time I went to China town in Kolkata was exactly two years ago.
 I miss the ambiance and my friends too much, but lucky for me that I won’t have to miss the dish anymore, because this crispy, garlicky, spicy “chilli chicken” recipe is an exact replica of the China town version.

 A wise person once said that if you have spent a couple of hours in China town with a friend, drinking beers and eating chili chicken, then you have bonded for life.
 I believe that’s true, or at least I hope it is.